-Below are a number of resources to help you understand more of the specifics of the changes, starting with links that will explain coverage changes for non-employer plans and coverage changes for employer plans.
+Below are a number of resources to help you understand more of the specifics, starting with links that will explain coverage changes for non-employer and employer plans.

 On December 28, 2012 the U.S. Department of the Treasury and the Internal Revenue Service (IRS) issued proposed rules on the employer shared responsibility payment provision under the Affordable Care Act (ACA), also known as healthcare reform.

 There has not been any additional guidance to date other than the delay of the effective date of these rules to January 1, 2015.